quixio/quix-docs/docs/tutorials/sentiment-analysis/overview.md

     1:47 The other option is to use an external provider.
 So for example, you could use GitLab, GitHub, Bitbucket and so on.

     1:57 You can use any provider that supports the use of an SS.
 H key.
-For the purposes of this video, I'm going to keep it simple for now and just use the Quicks manage Git.
+For the purposes of this video, I'm going to keep it simple for now and just use the Quix manage Git.

     2:11 So I'm now ready to create the project.
 Now every project will have at least one environment and usually several environments.